CBSDLab/SD4DS-strategy-analysis/README.md

 Three exercises are offered:

-1.  **Setting up the stratgy file**.
+1.  **Setting up and running study 1**.
 We need to set up the study design file for the study.
 What we will quickly discover is that we run out of computational resources.
 2.  **Diagnosing and fixing the out of memory error.** We work through this and find ways to fix this and along the way, discover some important issues we need to consider in optimizing our code and simulation studies.
 3.  **Analyzing and plotting results.** The results generate a lot of data that we need to analyze and communicate.
 Some basic ideas are offered, but a lot of unexplored opportunities exist for creative data visualizations and explorations of high dimensional data sets.
+4.  **Normalizing effect sizes.** Study 1 assumed effect sizes could stack.
+This is often an unrealistic assumption.
+One way to address this is by normalizing the effect sizes of active interventions, which is shown in study 2.

-## 1. Setting up the strategy study file
+## 1. Setting up and running study 1

 To test different combinations of strategies, we first need to identify the variables we want to modify.
 The following R code ("create_study1.R") creates a list of names that we can use to generate a data frame for our simulation study.